dkallen78/Mathemagicus-Version-3.0/README.md

 Included as of now (2019/07/29) are the .html, .js, .css, and assett files.
 I'm going to upload a .rar later.

-### Up next: More spells, more challenges
+### Up next: Challenges

-I'm going to continue porting the spells from v2 to v3.
-Next up is the Strength Spell.
-But before I do that I have to make a challenge for the Reduce Terms Spell.
-Once I've got all of these done, I'm going to reach out to the math community for feedback on my challenges.
+Now that I have all of the spells in the game I'm going to start work on the challenges for the player to earn those spells.

 ### Notes to self: